 But where do you start?
 Here’s everything you need to know about converting a house into flats…

 Research the market

-Before you even start thinking about conversion, you must make sure the flats you’re planning on building will be wanted in the area.
+Before you even start thinking about turning a house into flats, you must make sure that you’ll have a market for your new rental properties.
+Researching the market takes a little time, but it’s the best way to ensure that the flats you’re planning on building will be wanted in the area.

 Do some research, and ask us about the current market; we will be able to give you expert advice about what’s selling quickly, what’s not, and the new hotspot areas.
 If four bedroom properties aren’t shifting but studios or 1 bedroom flats are, conversion seems sensible.

 Click on our interactive yield map to the right to find the best rental yields in London in a few clicks.

 The next thing to do is contact the planning department of your local council, as you’re likely to need planning permission.
 If you’re given the go ahead, you’ll then need to apply for Building Regulations before you start building.

 If you haven’t yet purchased a house to split into flats, check with the local planning department before you invest.
 Depending on the neighbourhood, there may be requirements related to minimum flat size, soundproofing between neighbouring flats, insulation for comfort and energy efficiency, fire safety, and more.
 In some neighbourhoods, parking availability is an additional factor that comes into play.